 Threat actors have been using GitHub‘s repojacking flaw to hijack and inject thousands of repositories with malicious code.
-This flaw has yet to be fixed, meaning GitHub users will likely see more of these attacks soon.
+Since this flaw has yet to be fixed, GitHub users will likely see more of these attacks soon.

 Luckily, there are ways to prevent cybercriminals from taking advantage of this software security gap.
 Read on to learn more about GitHub’s repojacking vulnerability and what steps organizations can take to protect GitHub repositories from repojacking.

-Also known as dependency repository hijacking, repojacking is an obscure supply chain and data security gap that has some similarities with subdomain takeover.
+Also known as dependency repository hijacking, repojacking is an obscure supply chain and data security gap similar to subdomain takeover.

 There are three ways repojacking can happen:

 1. A GitHub user renames their account: This is the most common way a GitHub repository becomes hijackable.
-Whenever a repository owner changes their username, anyone can register the old username.
+Anyone can register the old username whenever a repository owner changes it.
 Threat actors can register the old GitHub name, repopulate the repository, and use it to inject malicious code into any project that depends on it.

 2. A GitHub user transfers their repository to another user and deletes their account.
 A redirect is created after the user transfers the repository.
 Once the user deletes their account, anyone can hijack the account.